padmapranathi2330/UNP-Project-MS-Excel-HR-Data/README.md

 # UNP-Project-MS-Excel-HR-Data

-completed this project of my MS Excel as an value added course with United Network Of Professionals (UNP).
+Completed this project of my MS Excel as an Value Added Course with United Network Of Professionals (UNP).

-key Highlights:
+Key Highlights:

 1.Implemented sophisticated analysis techniques to derive in-depth insights from HR attrition data.